Is Filing For Bankruptcy in Quebec Different?

 Quebec is somewhat different than the rest of Canada in most regards.
 The same goes for their bankruptcy rules.
 While most of Canada falls under the Common Law, Quebec works within the Civil Law tradition.
 As a result, the majority of bankruptcy issues are dealt with by Quebec and not the country of Canada.

-How is Filing for Bankruptcy Different in Quebec?
+How Is Filing For Bankruptcy Different In Quebec?

 In Quebec, your personal property isn’t counted as an asset during bankruptcy, until it reaches a sellable value of at least $6,500.
 Unfortunately, in Quebec, there is no automatic lawful protection for cars or home equity, nor for other inclusions that are common in other provinces.
-For anything to be exempted from being an asset of the bankruptcy, you need to acquire approval from the courts.
+For anything to be exempted from being an asset during bankruptcy, you need to acquire approval from the courts.

 • Another difference is related to your taxes.
 When you file your income tax, your tax refunds for the years before (and the year of) the bankruptcy may be considered as an asset.
 However, in Quebec, your provincial tax refund is not considered an asset of bankruptcy.

-What Happens to My Debt When I go Bankrupt in Quebec?
+What Happens To My Debt When I Go Bankrupt In Quebec?

 This is fairly complex, as there are some debts that are not discharged when you file for bankruptcy.
 These are: